Upturn unsubscribed user

 Financial Performance

-Benchmark Comparison: UITB's performance should closely track the Bloomberg US Aggregate Bond Index (Intermediate Term) since that's its benchmark.
+Benchmark Comparison: UITB's performance should closely track the Bloomberg US Aggregate Bond Index.
+Any differences in performance are primarily due to the ETF's expense ratio and tracking error.

 Liquidity